NBellGroup/water-loggers/README.md

 This repository contains water logger data from undrained, drain-blocked and drained regions of blanket bogs in Forsinard Flows, Moor House, and Migneint.
 It also contains Python code to process and visualise the water logger data.

 The ```CSV``` folder contains raw data files from the loggers.
-These were originally .txt and had inconsistent delimiters so I manually converted them to .csv.

-The ```EXPORT``` folder contains processed datafiles from all the loggers with WTD(mm) values.
+The ```EXPORT``` folder contains processed datafiles from all the loggers.
 It also contains a merged dataframe with all the important logger and metadata in one file.
 This is probably the most useful file to get started with.

 Two Python 3 jupyter notebooks are included.
 The [processing notebook](https://nbviewer.org/github/NBellGroup/water-loggers/tree/main/processing.ipynb) includes the code to process the raw csv files and merge them into a single dataframe using the pandas library.
 The [visualisation notebook](https://nbviewer.org/github/NBellGroup/water-loggers/tree/main/visualisation.ipynb) presents some useful visualisation of the data using the seaborn library.